grrr-amsterdam/gulpfile/README.md

 npm run build images
 ```

+---

-## Config file
+## Task configuration
 Check the [examples](https://github.com/grrr-amsterdam/gulpfile/tree/master/examples) for a basic and advanced `gulp.json` config.

+---

 ## Overriding defaults
-Some defaults can be overwritten.
-These are:
+The project uses a few sensible defaults for `Autoprefixer`, `sass-lint`, `eslint` (specs and ignores).
+These defaults can be overwritten:

 - The Autoprefixer options used in `sass`.
-These can be specified in the `gulp.json` file.
+These can be specified in the `gulp.json` file in an `autoprefixer` object within the `sass` task.
 - The rules used in `sass:lint`.
 Place a `.sass-lint.yml` file in your project.
 - The `eslint` rules.
 Place an `.eslintrc` file in your project.
-- You can additionally add an `.eslintignore` for ignoring (wildcarded) folders or packages.
+You can additionally add an `.eslintignore` for ignoring (wildcarded) folders or packages specific to your project.

+---

-## Tasks
+## Available tasks
 Specify which tasks to run by calling gulp like: `gulp [task-name] --cwd . --gulpfile 'node_modules/grrr-gulpfile/gulpfile.js'`.
 Or if speciefied `gulp` as a script: `yarn run gulp <task>`.

 The individual tasks include: